Azure-Samples/AzureAD-WebAPI-OnBehalfOf-DotNet/README.md

 `git clone https://github.com/Azure-Samples/active-directory-dotnet-webapi-onbehalfof.git`

-> Given that the name of the sample is pretty long, and so are the name of the referenced NuGet pacakges, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+> Given that the name of the sample is pretty long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

 ### Step 2:  Register the sample with your Azure Active Directory tenant